cicciord/HackOSsim/Demo/example_2/README.md

 The memory management files are located in the `FreeRTOS/FreeRTOS/Source/portable/MemMang` and are called `heap_x.c`, we will use `heap_4.c` for our project.

+In order to use FreeRTOS we need to include the `FreeRTOSCOnfig.h` file in our project, this file will contain the configuration of the RTOS.

 ## Compile

 Everything needed to build the project is in the build directory